Hours of Operation

 You can now order accident reports on-line! (click here)

-In order to download copies of reports, you will need to have internet access and a credit card to purchase.
+To download copies of reports, you will need to have internet access and a credit card to purchase.
 To search for an accident report, simply enter either the report number or date of accident and last name.

 Simply click on the link above to access the site or type the following address into your computer's browser: http://seguintx.policereports.us